 Swimming Pool at Mweya Safari Lodge, Uganda

 Many safari camps and lodges have swimming pools.
-If your child is not a confident swimmer, check the safety access to the swimming pool (pool fence).
-And accompany them if they want to swim (swimming is at your own risk).
+If your child is not a confident swimmer, check the safety access to the swimming pool and pool fence.
+And accompany them if they want to swim as swimming is at your own risk.

 10. General Precautions